BlackZork/mqmgateway/README.md

 ### The *availability* section

 For every *state* topic there is another *availability* topic defined by default.
 If all data from modbus registers needed for *state* is read without errors then by default value "1" is published.
 If there is any network or device error when polling register data value "0" is published.
-This is the default behavoiur if *availability* section is not defined.
+This is the default behaviour if *availability* section is not defined.

-Availablity flag is always published before state value.
+Availability flag is always published before state value.

-*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be readed to check if state data is valid.
+*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be read to check if state data is valid.
 This could be i.e. some fault indicator or hardware switch state.

 Configuration values: